Containers on the HPC systems#

 Apptainer definition files#

-Below is an example of a Apptainer definition file:
+Below is a minimal example of an Apptainer definition file:

 Bootstrap: docker